Fine Deligne-Lusztig varieties and Arithmetic Fundamental Lemmas: Introduction

 \subsection{Acknowledgments}

 X.~H.~was partially supported by the NSF grant DMS-1801352.
 C.~L.~was partially supported by an AMS travel grant for ICM 2018 and the NSF grant DMS-1802269.
 Y.~Z.~was partially supported by the NSF grant DMS-1802292.
 We would like to thank the Hausdorff Center for Mathematics for the hospitality, during the Conference on the Occasion of Michael Rapoport's 70th Birthday.
+We would also like to thank the referees for careful reading and useful comments.